el-hult/adventofcode2020/readme.md

 I implemented the method by sieving described on wikipedia.

 **Remark:** When solving this problem I had a huge detour into rewriting the problem as a linear Diophantine system.
-That is also described a little in Wikipedia, so it is a possible angle to attack hte problem.
+That is also described a little in Wikipedia, so it is a possible angle to attack the problem.
 But less efficient.
-And more complicated.
+And more complicated to code.
 The sieving is fast enough!

 # Day 12